Carrier Global Co. (NYSE:CARR) Holdings Decreased by Aviva PLC

 Insider Buying and Selling

 In related news, VP Kyle Crockett sold 10,433 shares of the business’s stock in a transaction that occurred on Thursday, February 9th.
 The stock was sold at an average price of $45.85, for a total value of $478,353.05.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, VP Kyle Crockett sold 10,433 shares of the company’s stock in a transaction that occurred on Thursday, February 9th.
-The stock was sold at an average price of $45.85, for a total transaction of $478,353.05.
+In other news, insider Jurgen Timperman sold 102,552 shares of the company’s stock in a transaction that occurred on Tuesday, November 29th.
+The stock was sold at an average price of $43.57, for a total transaction of $4,468,190.64.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Jurgen Timperman sold 102,552 shares of the company’s stock in a transaction that occurred on Tuesday, November 29th.
-The stock was sold at an average price of $43.57, for a total value of $4,468,190.64.
+Also, VP Kyle Crockett sold 10,433 shares of the company’s stock in a transaction that occurred on Thursday, February 9th.
+The stock was sold at an average price of $45.85, for a total value of $478,353.05.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.24% of the company’s stock.

 Carrier Global Profile